alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/index.md

   - `paymasterAndData: ClientMiddlewareFn` -- this middleware function calculates the paymaster and data fields of your User Operation after estimating gas and fees
   - `dummyPaymasterAndData: () => Hex` -- this just returns a Hex string to be used during gas and fee estimation.
 This will depend on your paymaster provider and must be a value that accurately resembles the gas cost of using your paymaster and does not revert during validation.

-- `opts: SmartAccountProviderOpts | undefined` -- [optional] overrides on provider config variables having to do with fetching transaction receipts and fee computation.
+- `opts: SmartAccountClientOpts | undefined` -- [optional] overrides on provider config variables having to do with fetching transaction receipts and fee computation.

   - `txMaxRetries: string | undefined` -- [optional] the maximum number of times to try fetching a transaction receipt before giving up (default: 5).

   - `txRetryIntervalMs: string | undefined` -- [optional] the interval in milliseconds to wait between retries while waiting for transaction receipts (default: 2_000).

-  - `txRetryMulitplier: string | undefined` -- [optional] the mulitplier on interval length to wait between retries while waiting for transaction receipts (default: 1.5).
+  - `txRetryMultiplier: string | undefined` -- [optional] the mulitplier on interval length to wait between retries while waiting for transaction receipts (default: 1.5).

   - `feeOptions:` [`UserOperationFeeOptions`](/packages/aa-core/smart-account-client/types/userOperationFeeOptions.md) `| undefined` --[optional] user operation fee options to be used for gas estimation, set at the global level on the provider.
     If not set, default fee options for the chain are used.
 Available fields in `feeOptions` include `maxFeePerGas`, `maxPriorityFeePerGas`, `callGasLimit`, `preVerificationGas`, `verificationGasLimit` where each field is of type [`UserOperationFeeOptionsField`](/packages/aa-core/smart-account-client/types/userOperationFeeOptionsField.md).